LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/11_input_management/index.md

 1. In [**Update**](xref:Microsoft.Xna.Framework.Game.Update(Microsoft.Xna.Framework.GameTime)), the check for the gamepad back button or keyboard escape key being pressed was removed.
 This is now handled by the `ExitOnEscape` property and the `Update` method of the `Core` class.
 2. In `CheckKeyboardInput` and `CheckGamepadInput`, instead of getting the keyboard and gamepad states and then using the states, calls to check those devices are now done through the input.

-Running the game now, you will be able to control it the same as before, only now we're using our new `InputManager` class instead.
+Running the game now, you will be able to control it the same as before, only now we are using our new `InputManager` class instead.

 | ![Figure 11-1: The slime moving around based on device input](./videos/input-moving-slime.webm) |
 |:-----------------------------------------------------------------------------------------------:|